Apply for a certificate of entitlement

-You’ll get a decision within 6 months from when you’ve sent your completed application and supporting documents.
+You’ll get a decision within 6 months of when you send your completed application and supporting documents.

 You’ll need to send:

 - your valid passport or travel document - if it was not issued in the UK it must have immigration stamps to show you’re living here, or you must have a previous right of abode certificate

 - 2 passport-size photos of you taken in the last 6 months

 - documents proving you have right of abode - read the guide to find out which ones you need

 You must send original documents, not photocopies.
 If you do not send the birth certificate or marriage certificate issued when you were born or got married, you need to explain why.